Bringing more jobs, better transport, smarter investment

 Devolution is about national government transferring powers and resources away from London and into regions.
 It’s not about merging councils or taking decisions away from councils.
-Individual councils would retain most of their current responsibilities and continue to provide services for local people.
+Individual councils will retain most of their current responsibilities and continue to provide services for local people.

 People don’t live their lives according to council boundaries - they live, work, learn and spend time in different places, so a regional approach to improving things like skills shortages, housing and transport makes sense.